- Lisa Lou

 Remove your hat!
 Don’t set it on the table!
 Never let someone see the lining!
 Women, keep your hat on!
 Women, take your hat off!
 Ahhh…..I’m so confused!!!
 The old rules of hat etiquette were so straight forward, and everyone knew what to do.
 A gentleman removing his hat inside a building was as second nature as brushing his teeth.
 In today’s changing society, there is much confusion about hat etiquette, for both men and women, so let’s solve this mystery by starting with the “why” of hat protocol.

 The purpose of a hat was to keep you warm and the sun off your face.
 It also served as a barrier to dirt and dust.
 Imagine walking down a road where horses and carriages were passing.
 The amount of grit tossed in the air meant those walking nearby were coated in a layer of grime.
 The brim of a hat functioned to keep dirt and water away from the head and face.
 We see the hat had a purpose other than style, but why was it proper for men to remove their hat when entering a building?
 For the simple reason, the hat was usually dirty.
-If a man were to leave his hat on while sitting at the dining table, dirt and dust would fall from the brim and most likely into his tablemate’s food.
+If a man were to leave his hat on while sitting at the dining table, dirt and dust would fall from the brim and likely into his food.

 Today, if you walk into a restaurant with a trench coat covered in rainwater, would you keep it on at the dining table?
-No. You would likely remove it at the entrance to the restaurant and retrieve it upon leaving.
-If you are working in the yard before dinner, do you wash your hands before sitting down at the table?
+No. You would remove it at the entrance of the restaurant and retrieve it upon leaving.
+If you are working in your garden before dinner, do you wash your hands before sitting down at the table?
 Yes.
 Why?
 You do not want to contaminate your food.
+A man removing his hat, especially in the industrial era, was a matter of personal hygiene.

 Other places you are expected to remove your hat: